unispectral-cn/monarch-preprocess-app-docs/docs/pages/preprocess.md

 The Unispectral SDK provide some efficient and useful preprocess algorithms.
-You can download the unispectral sdk [opt_info_v1.0.0](https://github.com/Unispectral-SW/monarch-preprocess-app-docs/releases/download/unispectral_sdk_v1.0.0/unispectral-1.0.0-cp38-cp38-win_amd64_opt_info.whl)
+You can download the unispectral sdk [v1.0.1](https://github.com/Unispectral-SW/monarch-preprocess-app-docs/releases/download/unispectral_sdk_v1.0.1/unispectral-1.0.1-cp38-cp38-win_amd64.whl) to experience the following algorithms.

 #### 1. Binning
 #### 2. Denoise